fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 * A trial (fitnah) which will enter every Arab household (Sahih Bukhari, Vol 4: book 53: 401)
 * Knowledge will be taken away (by the death of people of knowledge), and ignorance will prevail (Sahih Bukhari, Vol 1: book 3: 80)
 * Wine (intoxicants, alcohol) will be drunk in great quantities (Sahih Bukhari, Vol 1: book 3: 80)
-* Zina will become widespread (Sahih Bukhari, Vol 1: book 3: 80)
+* Zina (adultery, fornication) will become widespread (Sahih Bukhari, Vol 1: book 3: 80)
 * Earthquakes will increase (Sahih Bukhari, Vol 2: book 17: 146)
 * Time will pass more quickly (Sahih Bukhari, Vol 2: book 17: 146)
 * Tribulations (fitana) will prevail (Sahih Bukhari, Vol 2: book 17: 146)